roof-on-a-house/roof-on-a-house/README.md

  ⟡ Fakeclaimers, if you refer to other people as "doubles", if you use "MAP" when referring to pedophiles in **any** context, if you use Gen AI ⟡

-  *Not complete DNIs but I may hide you eventually.
+  *Not complete DNIs but I might hide you depending on my mood.
 I will NOT friend you if you're on this list.*
 </details>

-Apologies if the tone of this page feels negative!
-I promise I am usually kind and joyful
+Apologies if the tone of this page feels too negative!
+I am usually kind and joyful

 ═══════════════════════════════════════════════════════════
 ##